Beatles-Themed Cruise to Launch in 2013

 With music festival cruises being all the rage these days, it makes sense that there would be a cruise dedicated to the most popular group of all-time.
 In March 2013, the Cruise for Beatles Fans will sail from Ft.
 Lauderdale, Fla. on the sea of green for a week-long floating celebration of all thing…

 We all have our fantasies about meeting our favorite rockers.
 They usually involve telling our heroes about how much their music has meant to us and gotten us through hard times.
 In turn, the rocker is so overwhelmed by the praise and asks us to join the tour as a member of the band’…

 On Sept.
 18, Paul Simon will release ‘Live in New York City,’ a document of his June 2011 performance at historic Webster Hall in Greenwich Village.
 The set, which aired on PBS last December, will be available on DVD, Blu-ray and a 2 CD/1-DVD package.

 One of the toughest things a classic rock artist has to deal with is working up a new batch of songs only to have the press focus exclusively on your past.
-Slash has found a way to ensure that the focus is on his most recent work and not Guns N’ Roses, by limiting discussion about it.
+Slash has found a way to ensure that the focus is on his most recent work and not Guns N’ Roses, by limiting discussion about it…

 Last month, we reported that Mick Brown, the former Dokken drummer currently playing with Ted Nugent, had been arrested in Bangor, Maine for taking a joyride on a golf cart.
 Yesterday (Aug.
 15) his lawyer entered a plea of not guilty to the charges at the Penobscot Judicial Center.
 Brown was not pre…

 For the first time ever, fans of the Doors will be able to hear the entirety of their famous concert at the Hollywood Bowl on July 5, 1968.
 On Oct.
 23, the band will release ‘Live at the Bowl ’68′ in both video (DVD, Blu-ray, digital) and audio (CD, LP, digital) formats.